cs4ewp3/wp3/3.5/README.md

 Existing adaptive security systems should be designed assuming that their stakeholders can be involved in the execution of some of the activities of the MAPE loop.
 ### Perpetual security assurances
 Existing adaptive security approaches have used formal techniques to support decision making.
-H
 ### Reducing security uncertainties
 Existing adaptive security approaches operate under the assumption that the possible set of security controls is pre-determined and do not evaluate effectiveness of security controls at runtime.